fybrik/fybrik/site/docs/concepts/config-policies.md

 ### How to add / modify / delete policies

 Updating policies is done by updating `fybrik-adminconfig` config map in the controller plane.

+After each update, the version value in `version.rego` file should be increased.

 The steps below demonstrate how to add a new rego file (samples/adminconfig/quickstart-policies.rego)